mdrame/Make-Date/ReadMe.md

-# Final Project: Herd Immunity Simulation
+# Final Project: Herd Immunity Simulation yo

 We're going to create a basic simulation of herd immunity by modeling how a virus moves through a population where some (but not all) of a population is vaccinated against this virus.